jundalisay/superblist/content/en/about.md

 After concluding that Greenspan and Samuelson were the bad guys, Smith logically became the good guy to us.
 - Smith cited David Hume heavily in his works
-- Hume cited Plato
+- Hume agreed with Descartes, and cited Plato
+- Descartes' aether is from Plato
 - Plato wrote about Socrates
 - Socrates spoke about [reincarnation and chakras](/research/socrates/simple-republic/book-10/chapter-4)

-Socrates thus became the essential link between Western and Eastern philosophy, which we merged into Superphysics as a dialectical system to solve all problems, just as you use the scientific method to solve science problems, and math formulas to solve math problems.
+Socrates thus became the essential link between Western and Eastern philosophy, which we merged into Superphysics as a dialectical system to solve all problems, just as you use:
+- the scientific method to solve science problems, and
+- math formulas to solve math problems.

 ## Unifying Human Knowledge